Roseokpe/roseokpe/README.md

 <br />
 <br />

-Hi, I'm Rose Okpe, a software Developer 🚀 from Nigeria, currently, I'm a student of Microverse.
-Beside's programming, I like traveling, Meeting new friends and Bringing imagination to life
+Hi, I'm Rose Okpe, a software Developer 🚀 from Nigeria, currently, I'm a studenting at Microverse.
+Beside's programming, I like traveling, Meeting new friends and bringing imagination to life!